CalTRACK

 • Contact

-CalTRACK specifies a set of empirically tested methods to standardize the way normalized meter-based changes in energy consumption are measured and reported.
-When CalTRACK is implemented through open source software, these methods can be used to support procurement of energy efficiency, electrification, and other distributed energy resources.
+The OpenEEmeter Methods specifies a set of empirically tested methods to standardize the way normalized meter-based changes in energy consumption are measured and reported.
+When the OpenEEmeter is implemented through open source software, these methods can be used to support procurement of energy efficiency, electrification, and other distributed energy resources.

 Technical Appendix